Our Veggie Box Program

 Our veggies boxes contain produce grown exclusively in the Snoqualmie Valley by small farmers.
 We give you the best of our valley!

 How do I subscribe?

-Check your email for sign-up confirmation and payment instructions.
+Check your email for a confirmation.

 NOTE: If you'd like to subscribe partway through the season and you can use one of our existing drop sites, please do so!
 Just give us two weeks of lead time to fit you into our system and calculate a pro-rated payment.

 - Pick up your box each week at your site during the allotted time window (you’ll receive confirmations and reminders by email).